 Ready for easy automation of your business processes?

 If you're ready to begin a business process automation initiative, DocuWare can help.
-With the Kinetic Solution for Employee Management, you can completely automate your entire employee lifecycle, from interview to retirement, in just a few days; that's how easy it is to get started.
+With our preconfigured, cloud-based solution for Invoice Processing, you can completely automate your entire employee lifecycle, from interview to retirement, in just a few days; that's how easy it is to get started.

 Editor's note: This post has been updated for accuracy and new content has been added.